 Sydney dam levels have dropped below 48 per cent – this time last year they were at about 65 per cent.
 Each day we lose billions of litres due and the lack of rain, high temperatures and evaporation levels prevent replenishment.
 The declines would be greater without the desalination plant which is currently producing 250 million litres of water each day.

 We now need 1,000 millimetres of rain and a major deluge to break the drought.
 The average annual rainfall for Sydney is 850 millimetres but we have only had 581 in the past 12 months.

 There is no sign of possible reprieve with warm and dry weather predicted in the near future.

-I welcome the planning minister’s decision last week to put a freeze on all new mining in Sydney's water catchments.
+I welcome the planning Minister's decision last week to put a freeze on all new mining in Sydney's water catchments.
 Mining results in the loss of eight million litres of water a day from our dams, through the drying up of sensitive swamps and creeks and the draining of our groundwater supply.
 Sydney is the only city in the world that allows coal mining in its water catchments.

 Every drop counts and if we ask Sydneysiders to reduce their use of fresh water, the same should be asked of mining operations.
 Phasing out mining in the water catchment region would reduce pressure on the quantity and quality of our supply.

 I share growing concern that flushing our toilets, washing our clothes and watering our gardens with drinking water is shockingly wasteful.